Close

-What is Seaweed and Its Types?
+What Is Seaweed and Its Types?

 Seaweed has joined the category of superfood category because of its abundant health benefits.
 It is also considered a natural remedy for many medical ailments.
 Seaweed is popularly used in many Asian cuisines in both fresh and dried forms.
 Apart from many culinary benefits, it is also rich in vitamins, minerals, protein, and fibre.
 Belonging to the algae family, seaweed is usually found in red, brown and green varieties.
-The red variety is usually used in making sushi (nori), brown variety is often used to make soups and stews because of its chewy texture, and green variety is usually used to make salads and soups.
+The red variety is usually used in making sushi (nori), the brown variety is often used to make soups and stews because of its chewy texture, and the green variety is usually used to make salads and soups.
 Almost all varieties of seaweeds are safe for consumption during pregnancy; however, talking to your doctor is suggested before making any dietary alterations.

 Nutritional Value of Seaweed